Here’s what’s happening in April in Africa:

 - The rutting season begins for warthogs, wildebeest and impala, so there is a lot of snorting and clashing of horns to add some drama to your photography.

 - Fruit trees are in bloom throughout the continent, making for some very happy baboons, vervet monkeys, birds, elephants and other fruit loving species.

 - It’s even breeding season for the crocodiles, as they too make the most of this time of plenty.

-In Tanzania the migrating herds of zebra and wildebeest are moving north in the Serengeti, the youngsters are all steady on their legs and enjoying an abundance of fresh grass with the first of the long rains.
-The rains are still coming down in parts of southern Africa this year, so birds and butterflies are rejoicing and everything is lovely and green.
-Diane is enjoying this delightful scene right now in Zimbabwe with her family.
+- In Tanzania, the migrating herds of zebra and wildebeest are beginning to move towards the Western Corridor of the Serengeti, the youngsters are all steady on their legs and enjoying an abundance of fresh grass with the first of the long rains.

 - Snorkeling and diving conditions are still perfect in The Seychelles, but the tropical Swahili coast, stretching over 1800 miles along the shores of Tanzania and Kenya is likely too warm and rainy.